CricketBr/Crickets-Shorthand-Site/orth-cnsl-ref.md

 Teaching Part One is Fully Written, Ordinary and Abreviated.
 Part Two is Reporting.
 It has many examples of what happens if you don't follow the rules.

 **Revised, Extended and Improved**\
-Orthographic Cursive Shorthand (Orthic) ; The Cambridge System ; Revised, Extended and Improved\
+Orthographic Cursive Shorthand (Orthic); The Cambridge System; Revised, Extended and Improved\
-Hugh L Callendar ; E Clarey, 1911\
+Hugh L Callendar; E Clarey, 1911\
 [Scanned at orthic.shorthand.fun under Resources](https://orthic.shorthand.fun/assets/teaching/pt2/Teaching%20of%20Orthic%20Pt%202%201896%20Stevens.pdf)\
 Some of Clarey's explanations and examples are good.
 Some of his additions and changes are not.
 His penmanship style is very different, and worth experimenting with.